Maginot Line in Alsace – Visit of the Schoenenbourg Fort

 The Schoenenbourg Fort during the Second World War

-For military history enthusiasts, this fort of the Maginot Line is very important from a historical point of view.
-In June 1940, it was attacked not only by German artillery but also by the Luftwaffe (the air force of Nazi Germany), making it the most bombed construction on the Maginot Line.
-Do you remember “Big Bertha” from your World War I classes?
-This artillery piece also participated in the attacks against this construction!
+For military history buffs, this fort on the Maginot Line is of great historical importance.
+In June 1940, it was attacked not only by German artillery but also by the Luftwaffe (Nazi Germany’s air force), making it the most heavily bombed structure on the Maginot Line.
+Do you remember “Big Bertha” from your First World War lessons?
+This artillery piece also took part in the attacks on this construction!

 Another interesting fact: although the armistice between France and Nazi Germany was signed on June 22, 1940, Schoenenbourg did not surrender.
-He was only abandoned by his troops on July 1, 1940, without having surrendered.
+It was only abandoned by its troops on July 1, 1940, without having surrendered.
 In fact, the French high command must have told them that the war was over!

 The construction was sabotaged by the Werhmacht, the armed forces of Nazi Germany, during the winter retreat of 1944-1945.
-It was later repaired, but the place was abandoned in 1967.
-Years later, in 1982, the volunteers of the Association of the Friends of the Maginot Line in Alsace began the long restoration work to bring it back to a state similar to that of 1940, when it was occupied by 630 men.
+It was subsequently repaired, but the site was abandoned in 1967.
+Years later, in 1982, volunteers from the Association des Amis de la Ligne Maginot en Alsace (Friends of the Maginot Line in Alsace) began the lengthy restoration work to bring it back to a state similar to that of 1940, when it was occupied by 630 men.

-Visit of the interior of the Schoenenbourg fort in Hunspach
+Tour of the interior of Fort Schoenenbourg in Hunspach

-A visit to the Schoenenbourg fort will take you down to 30 meters below ground.
-Note that an elevator is available for people with reduced mobility, who can visit about 90% of the fort!
+A visit to Fort Schoenenbourg takes you down to 30 meters below ground.
+An elevator is available for people with reduced mobility, who can visit around 90% of the fort!

-To discover this building, it is better to like walking!
-This fort has 6 combat blocks, 2 entrance blocks (one for the men and one for the ammunition, through which you enter the fort) and a network of 3 km of underground galleries.
-One detail I particularly liked about this tour is that there is no specific itinerary to follow, you have complete freedom to visit the fort in any order you like.
+To discover this building, you’d better enjoy walking!
+This fort has 6 combat blocks, 2 entrance blocks (one for men and one for ammunition, through which you enter the fort) and a 3 km network of underground galleries.
+One detail I particularly appreciated on this visit was that there is no specific itinerary to follow, so you’re free to visit the fort in any order you like.

 If you are passionate about history and architecture, a visit to the Schoenenbourg Fort is a must!